 Charlie may not be real, but her toy store is.
 Crafts by CharlieG is now available on Etsy.
 I don’t know exactly what you will find there, because all her store’s items have sold out already, but it seems Charlie makes dolls and other “toys,” and you will find new ones there once per week.
 So visit early and often and you, too, can have something from Charlie, which might be a good thing or perhaps it will just give you the shivers…

 From an earlier posting, you may recall that writer/director Ari Aster found inspiration for his film’s visuals on Pinterest.
 And now we are seeing very creative marketing for the film using Etsy.
 What else do Mr. Aster and film company A24 have planned for us?
 Be afraid!

 Proceed with caution; there may be spoilers ahead and more information about the film than you really want

-This one is the best I’ve found so far.
+This is the best trailer analysis video for Hereditary so far.
 It is a great example of painfully focused attention to detail.
 Tiny details.
 The things you miss in a 2-minute trailer.
 Because you don’t use a microscope on YouTube videos.
 But this guy does and oh, it hurts so good.
 Is he right?
 Is he wrong?
 No matter.
 It is fun to pick out the hints of possible things to come.